Schlermie/ham_intermod/README.md

 # ham_intermod
-A webapp to compute intermodulation frequency conflicts, given a list of radio frequencies to be used at an event.
+A webapp to compute intermodulation frequency distortion conflicts, given a list of radio frequencies to be used at an event.